4gray/tauri-menubar-app/README.md

 To learn more about how this application was built, check out the article [Creating a Menubar Application with Tauri](https://medium.com/@4gray/create-menubar-app-with-tauri-510ab7f7c43d).

+## Features

+- Toggle window when clicking on an icon in menubar/tray
+- Positioning the window centrally below the icon
+- Hiding dock icon for macOS and windows
+- Click outside to hide the application
+- Right click context menu
+- CSS based arrow between menubar and application

 ## Running the application
 To run the application, you need to have Tauri installed on your machine.
 You can find the installation instructions on the Tauri website.